James Wright Goward

 Mary Ann Denny, who was baptised at Wicklewood, Norfolk England, was the daughter of James Dennis and Elizabeth Guymer.

-Along with their two sons, James and Thomas came to Australia as “Assisted Immigrants”.
+Along with their two young sons, James and Thomas they came to Australia as “Assisted Immigrants”.
 Travelling on the Anglo Saxon they arrived in Sydney on October 24, 1854.
 According to these records, they were Church of England, and neither James nor Mary Ann could read or write.
-As there are conflicts in the records prior to the arrival of James and Mary Ann in Australia, I cannot be sure of their lives prior to arriving here, except that they were both from Norfolk, England, and probably from the villages of Welbourn and Wicklewood, respectively.

 Although the marriage record for his daughter Mary Ann, records the family living at Lithgow Flat in 1870, the Greville’s Directory of 1872 identifies James as a farmer living at Big Flat, Wolumla.
 Although unconfirmed, it seems likely this is the same place, but being known differently.

 The Sydney Morning Herald of Saturday 26 November 1870, page 7 notes James was appointed to the board of the Wolumla South School Board.